My Birthday Episode: Year 7

-- This week's show starts with what seems to be the opening monolog as Beau and Jeff let us know that this is the first time that they've worked together unless you count the family plays that they used to put on when they were children which leads to two to bring up childhood issues from back in those days until Lloyd Bridges calls in and advises them to box it out like they used to do when they were kids.
+This week's show starts with what seems to be the opening monolog as Beau and Jeff let us know that this is the first time that they've worked together unless you count the family plays that they used to put on when they were children.
+This leads to two to bring up childhood issues from back in those days until Lloyd Bridges calls in and advises them to box it out like they used to do when they were kids.

-- Next was a sketch that took place at a family's house on the night of Julia Louis-Dreyfus's prom and it turns out that she has a pimp and is too embarrassed to leave her room.
-She finally comes down and the pimple is huge which causes everyone to openly freak out while not easing any of the embarrassment.
+Next was a sketch that took place at a family's house on the night of Julia Louis-Dreyfus's prom, and it turns out that she has a pimple and is too embarrassed to leave her room.
+She finally comes down, and the pimple is huge which causes everyone to openly freak out while not easing any of the embarrassment.
 Magically, the Bridges brothers show up and leave her feeling more confident until it was revealed that they too were actually freaked out.

-- Once again, Brad Hall gives us the news.
-This week, Sweetchuck gets another segment where he rips on The New York Post which is one of my favorite recurring news bit, Howard Hesseman also drops in for an update on his call for photos from the home audience who mooned their TVs while he showed a picture of Reagan during his last visit and is a bit amazed that he got a pretty negative response and how he's disappointed that he doesn't have a picture to share, "Dr. Ruth" drops in to talk about the rise in teenagers having sex, and Piscopo drops in with the sports where he interviews "Herschel Walker."
+Once again, Brad Hall gives us the news.
+This week, Sweetchuck gets another segment where he rips on The New York Post which is one of my favorite recurring news bit.
+Howard Hesseman also drops in for an update on his call for photos from the home audience who mooned their TVs while he showed a picture of Reagan during his last visit and is a bit amazed that he got a pretty negative response.
+He also shared how he's disappointed that he doesn't have a picture to share.
+"Dr. Ruth" drops in to talk about the rise in teenagers having sex, and Piscopo drops in with the sports where he interviews "Herschel Walker."

 Cheap Hunt is a parody of Sea Hunt which was a show starring Lloyd Bridges, so the boys get a chance to take a few shots at their dad but once again, I am not familiar enough with the reference content, and it wasn't all that funny on its own